Generic Name: simeprevir (sim E pre vir)

 Use: In combination with other antivirals, for the treatment of chronic hepatitis C (CHC) genotype 1 infection

 What other drugs will affect simeprevir?

 Many drugs can interact with combination treatment.
 Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with simeprevir, especially:
+Tell your doctor about all your current medicines and any you start or stop using, especially:

 an antibiotic medicine, including medicine to treat tuberculosis;